The 3 Root Causes of Hair Loss and 4 Natural Solutions

 Even if other people don’t notice, if your hair is thinner than it once was, it’s a major blow to your confidence.

-In Chinese medicine, hair loss is classified as a symptom of “Blood deficiency.”
+In Chinese Medicine, hair loss is classified as a symptom of “Blood Deficiency.”
 The idea is that your body has 4 major Essences: Qi, Blood, Yin, and Yang.
 Blood, and with it, Yin, becomes deficient as a result of age, childbirth, stress, not sleeping enough, or improper diet.

-toxicity - heavy metal toxins can bind to the iodine receptor sites on your thyroid and cause malfunctioning.
+Another potential endocrine disruptor are toxins.
+Heavy metals like aluminum, mercury, or lead commonly bind to the iodine receptor sites on your thyroid and cause malfunctioning.

 FOOD REMEDIES